-Over time Pilates may help us combat tension and pain.
-Pilates concentrates on our core strength, which is the foundation to the Pilates exercise regime.
+Over time, pilates may also help us to combat tension and pain.
+Pilates concentrates on our core strength, which is the foundation to the pilates exercise regime.
 When the core muscles are strong they work alongside other muscles to support the spine and stomach.
 Developing stability throughout the torso is a fundamental part of Pilates.